amp template

 At a load of more than 100 kg: it is recommended to pump up to 50-55psi front and 60-65psi rear, but careful driving is recommended.
 The risk of puncture increases with weight gain.

 However, many people choose to run them at 50-55psi regardless of load.
-They have "50psi" written on the sides but the information from Xiaomi supercedes that.
-Under inflating them will cause inner tube pinches and flat tires.
 Using valve stem extensions reduce the air loss when disconecting the tire pump.

 • BATTERY CARE - Charging - You don't have to wait for your battery to run out of juice to recharge it.
 These batteries do not have a memory so you can recharge it whenever you like.
 Let the Xiaomi charger run it's full charge cycle to green.
 This is important for balancing the cells.
 The scooter is also equiped with over-volt protection and will not allow the batteries to be damaged by over-charging.

-If not using the scooter for days or weeks then consider going for a quick trip to take the battery down a bit.
-This will prolong the life of the battery and reduce the rate at which metals build up on the contacts inside the battery.
+If not using the scooter for a week or longer then consider going for a quick trip to take the battery down a bit to something like 80%.
+This should prolong the life of the battery a little and reduce the rate at which metals build up on the contacts inside the battery.
 "It is like your stomach, feeling full is not comfortable." - Wilkie

 Discharging - The only downside of fully discharging your battery while riding is that then you have to walk home.
 The Xiaomi scooter is equiped with under-volt battery protection and will turn off before the batteries get damaged by having low power.
 Just charge the scooter when you can.
-Leaving the batteries for some time in the completely discharged or completely charged state will negatively affect their life.
-Lithium ion batteries have a steady self-discharge rate so should recieve a charge every month to keep the voltage up (60% if not being used).
+Leaving the batteries completely discharged will negatively affect their life.
+Lithium ion batteries have a steady self-discharge rate so should recieve a charge every month to keep the voltage up (50-60% if not being used).
 The manufacturers of batteries test the number of times they can charge and discharge fully.
 This is how the batteries are designed to function so that you can go for a nice long ride and not worry about them.
 For a video on the topic you can watch this one from EBikeSchool.com, especially the second half.

 • LUBE & BOLTS - Again, one cannot leave maintenance checks forever.
 Bolts and screws need to be checked over time in case they loosen and a drop of bike oil into bearings.
 Don't get any oil on the disc brake.
 For a really impressive list of maintenance checks visit Rollerplasch.